Heritage Building Pathology | Professional Intensive Program

 There is a critical shortage of heritage professionals who perform Building Pathology on the vast stock of older houses and commercial buildings across Canada and the United States.

 Request your Zoom interview with Dr. Christopher Cooper.
 Please fill out the form below.
-Now taking applications for Fall 2022
+Now taking applications for 2023

 The Heritage Building Pathology Professional Intensive provides a detailed knowledge of how buildings are constructed and function, and the various mechanisms by which their structural, material, and environmental conditions can be affected by neglect, modern materials and/or poor workmanship.